nie-xin/BASM/README.md

 Its possible to load a configuration from several places.

-Either through the -f option, to link with a specific file, or if you just want to work on a specific project, just put a ".sm_config" file in your home directory.
-A sample ".sm_config" can be found in the default BASM directory
+Either through the -f option, to link with a specific file, or if you just want to work on a specific project, just put a "sm-config-<project_name>" file in your home directory (you can prefix it with a dot to hide it).
+A sample "sm-config-default" can be found in the default BASM directory

 First BASM check for the presence of a configuration file passed as a parameter, then it uses the .sm_config file in the home directory, then it looks in the current directory.
 If nothing is fine, then it just use default values, which should not feed your needs ;)